 To reduce any risks associated with the use of reusable bags, consumers can consider washing their bags between uses, and should practice frequent handwashing.

-Most reusable bag brands can be washed, and in fact should be washed frequently to prevent spreading germs.
+Most reusable bag brands can be washed, and in fact should be washed frequently to prevent the spread of germs.
 Please follow the manufacturer instructions included with your reusable bag.

 Reusable bags are a great investment.
 They generally cost between $2 to $5, (although some brands can be more expensive) and last for several years.
 However, if cost is a concern, we want to hear from you!
 Depending on need, one of the ways the revenue from the tax can be allocated is to provide reusable bags to recipients of SNAP and WIC benefits.